 Schools are urged to make their balance between male and female players as equal as possible.

 2.5.
 Speed of the games

-The games will be played over 20 minutes, with 10 more seconds per move for each of the two players.
-The time will be controlled by an online chess clock for each game.
-The average duration of a game will be around 60 minutes.
+The games are played over 20 minutes, with 10 more seconds per move for each of the two players.
+The time is controlled by an online chess clock for each game.
+The average duration of a game is of around 60 minutes.

 2.6.
 Schedule and competition phases

 The competition consists of three phases: